Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch05_Decimals.md

 (Tasa)
 **Rate**: a fraction of any two numbers that are measured in differente units or scales, so the unit of a rate is the fraction of the units.
 For example the rate of speed which is measured as a fraction of distance over time.

+Ratios can be considered rates when the particular units in the numerator and denominator are also considered, even though they are the same.
+For example, width over height can be seen as a ratio, but also as the rate of width per unit of height, this rate is still dimensionless like a ratio.

 (Tasa unitaria)
 **Unit rate**: a rate expressed with a denominator of $1$.